syncfusion-content/asp.netmvc-docs/aspnetmvc/Autocomplete/How-to.md

 {% endtabs %}

-The autocomplete `Value` property triggers a server-side post when remote data used on autocomplete.
+The autocomplete `Value` property triggers a server-side post when using remote data in the autocomplete.
 The server side data manger holds `where` query which contains field `name` as autocomplete `Text` property.

 Find the following screenshot for the data manager where query.